Bigsby & Kruthers: Recognition

 In addition to their fashion and service, the chain was recognized for innovative and award winning store design (including large tie walls), marketing, and celebrity affiliation.
 Advertising included a widely reported traffic stopping multi-sided mural on their warehouse building along the Kennedy Expressway, a series of "Suit Books" containing Chicago celebrity photo portraits, radio, television, other print and billboards.
 Bigsby & Kruthers was also known for its Chicago celebrity clients, including major sports figures (notably Michael Jordan, Dennis Rodman, Phil Jackson, Frank Thomas, Sammy Sosa, and Chicago Bears), newscasters, politicians, actors, and CEO's.

 B&K received national and international attention and was the subject of numerous articles in publications such as Esquire, The Wall Street Journal, Business Week, Forbes, The New York Times, and GQ.
 Esquire Magazine named Bigsby and Kruthers one of the top ten specialty retailers in the United States.
 The Silverbergs appeared on national and local television programs such as NBC's The Today Show.
 In popular culture, a faux Bigsby & Kruthers storefront is visible in the mall car chase scene in The Blues Brothers.

 In 1989 B&K launched Knot Shop (originally "Knot Krazy"), a now defunct national chain of 35 tie stores that also sold scarves and boxer shorts, and that employed Monica Lewinsky before she became a White House intern.

-The company was also principally involved in Bigsby's Bar & Grill, Michael Jordan's Restaurant, and various licensing deals.
+The company was also involved in Bigsby's Bar & Grill, Michael Jordan's Restaurant, and various licensing deals.